 If you or a loved one has suffered a serious injury while working as a maritime employee or harbor worker, you have come to the right place.
-There is no such thing as an easy job for those who are involved in the commercial maritime industry, and offshore accidents are a common and tragic occurrence.
+There is no such thing as an easy job for those who are involved in the commercial maritime industry; offshore accidents are a common, tragic occurrence.
 When a serious accident occurs, legal questions are likely to arise about the types of compensation that is available for certain types of injuries.
-With the help of an offshore injury attorney from our firm, you can learn how to go about seeking compensation for you and your family.
+With the help of our offshore injury attorneys, you can learn how to go about seeking compensation for you and your family.

 The years of experience that we have in dealing with maritime accidents has revealed a common thread in what causes these accidents to occur.
 As unfortunate as it may be, employer negligence is one of the most common causes of accidents for employees who are working offshore.
 Regardless of the specific occupation title, every offshore worker is put under the care of an employer for the majority of their day.
 It is the legal responsibility of a maritime employer to maintain a safe working environment and to protect employees against avoidable hazards.

 Injured offshore workers commonly suffer injuries such as the following: